omniharmonic/ethboulder/README.md

 ---

-*Experience digital harmony at the intersection of blockchain technology, consciousness, and the Boulder ecosystem.*
+*Experience the intersection of blockchain technology and Boulder's natural beauty.*